-application or a typewritten name in place of a signature is not acceptable.
-If you are under 14 years of age, your parent or guardian may sign the application on your behalf. signatures on this application, USCIS will not accept a stamped or typewritten name in place of a signature.
+Signature.
+Each application must be properly signed and filed.
+For all signatures on this application, USCIS will not accept a stamped or typewritten name in place of a signature.
 If you are under 14 years of age, your parent or legal guardian may sign the application on your behalf.
 (See the Additional Instructions that relates to Individuals Born Under Diplomatic Status in the United States, for one exception.)
 A legal guardian may also sign for a mentally incompetent person.